ayoubleass/key-word-search_analyser_front/README.md

 Once the dependencies are installed, you can start the app with the following command:

 bash
-Copier le code
     npm run dev
     This will start the development server, and your app will be accessible at http://localhost:3000 (or another port if 3000 is already in use).

 3. Build for Production (Optional)
 If you want to build the app for production, run:

 bash
-Copier le code
 npm run build
 This will create an optimized build of your app in the dist/ directory.